Writing a menu can be a nerve-racking endeavor for conscientious operators, especially when diners increasingly want to know the source of their food.

-Is your fish really sustainably caught?
+Is your fish really sustainably sourced?
 Was the chicken humanely raised?
 According to Technomic’s 2018 Healthy Eating Consumer Trend Report, 53% of consumers would like restaurants to be more transparent about what’s in their menu items.

 If you make a claim or apply a particular label, it better be 100% accurate.
 Those with a strong command over the meaning of menu labels can leverage them to great effect, creating loyal regulars.
 Those who use them incorrectly can find themselves with empty dining rooms.
 Here’s insight from the leading organizations that can give your claims credibility.